ourmaninindia/fileUploader/README.md

 # fileUploader
-A Perl backend for the jquery-fileUpload plugin
+A Perl version of the jQuery File Upload from https://blueimp.github.io/jQuery-File-Upload/

 Installation

 The program uses Dancer2 and template toolkit.
 Of course the script can be modified to do wiithout these two or exchange it for say Mojolicious.

 You need to install libjpeg-devel (yum) or libjpeg-dev (Ubuntu)